 Tanya also spoke of Samsung’s bold decision to go local.
 As opposed to many global organisations who tend to apply a one-size-fits-all approach to their concepts stores, Samsung customised its Samsung KX space to local tastes by embracing the history of Coal Drops Yard and the neighbouring King’s Cross area.
 It also plays an active role in the local community by opening up its space for school assemblies and events.

 Samsung’s industry leading customer experience by Abigail Holmes

 Our final speaker was Samsung’s CX, Design and Implementation lead, Abigail Holmes, who gave a wider overview of how the brand’s customer support and experience stores intertwine and where the new Samsung KX space sits on the customer journey.

 Abigail also shared some interesting insights into Samsung’s overall customer support journey, and how they’ve refined it across multiple online and offline channels.
 She also shared how they’ve implemented Qudini’s software into the journey with our queue management, appointment scheduling, event management technology and our ability to choreograph their store team activities alongside their customers.

-After our three fabulous speakers had wrapped things up, our guests were treated to a fully-immersive tour of the Samsung KX space, which included VR driving stations, the Galaxy Graffiti Wall, the Digital Cockpit connected driving experience, showcasing the future of automotive powered by Samsung technology, as well as personalised collages and 3D figurines, an AR messaging tree and much more.
+After our three fabulous speakers had wrapped things up, our guests were treated to a fully-immersive tour of the Samsung KX space, which included VR driving stations, the Galaxy graffiti wall, a Digital Cockpit showcasing Samsung’s latest smart technology for car interiors, as well as personalised collages and 3D figurines, an AR messaging tree and much more.